paulopotter/react-library-boilerplate/README.md

 ## Purpose

-> This project was created to keep the boilerplate for a react library project.
+> This project was created to keep react library project easier and updated to new stuff upcoming.

 ## Usage